Children Tracking in Parks, Cruises, Malls, and Resorts: Now with BLE

 If the only “pro” of implementing these systems was simply making parents happy, businesses would be wary to invest.
 There are a few obvious upsides to children tracking:

 However there are also less obvious results:

-Bracelet trackers can be very affordable even when purchased on a large scale—only some $10 for months of continuous tracking.
-Once the beacon scanning-enabled app is ready, it’s set.
 Businesses can charge anything from a few cents to a few dollars an hour for parents to track children, opening up a new revenue stream exactly where customers are looking for options.

 Keeping parents (and kids) happy

-By providing parents information on where their children are located at any point of their stay, businesses increase the chance that those parents will be able to linger and have a good time without worry.
+By providing parents with information on where their children are located at any point of their stay, businesses increase the chance that those parents will be able to linger and have a good time without worry.
 That means both more fun for kids but also more opportunities for the adults to explore, relax, and have some free time.
 This should lead to both overall better experiences as well as increased dwell times.

 Keep costs down

 Expansive and exciting resorts offer both parents and children a number of fun opportunities.
 While dad is away exploring the town, the kids may be joining a swimming class or taking part in other hotel activities.
 No matter where you are—a ski resort, a beach town, or even in the city—being able to let the kids go and play on their own is a godsend for vacationing families.
 So how do you keep track of them and their costs?